About AWC & AWC-SB

 · Create a supportive environment for women to share experiences and exchange information and opportunities for success in their work.

 · Provide access to role models and leaders in the communication fields, explore current trends, and learn related research technologies.

 · Provide educational seminars and access to information in the Santa Barbara region to help members stay abreast of trends and shifts in the global economy, occupations, and professions.

 · Provide internships for women students that involve finding role models, mentors and opportunities to learn about the emerging, expanding world of communications.

-Interested in joining this growing group of communicators?
+Click here to join now.
 Our Santa Barbara chapter grew by more than 30% during the October 2020 membership drive – a testament to the power of remaining connected during the pandemic, and the inclusivity of our members.
-Click here to find out more about joining AWC-SB.
-You can also email Carolyn Jabs, AWC-SB membership chair, with your questions at firstname.lastname@example.org.
+If you have questions or would like assistance signing up, email Carolyn Jabs, AWC-SB membership chair, at email@example.com.